CodexLink/CodexLink/README.md

 [![Wakatime](https://wakatime.com/badge/user/b3774db8-dd9f-4205-a646-ef6d27645187.svg)](https://wakatime.com/@b3774db8-dd9f-4205-a646-ef6d27645187)

 ## I'm? / I?
-1. A fresh graduate with experience in full-stack development, for both web (_Vue.js + FastAPI_) and Win32 Apps (_Python with Kivy_ or _Python + Qt 5 + MySQL_)
+1. A fresh graduate with experience in full-stack development, for both web (_Vue.js + FastAPI_) and Win32 Apps (_Python with Kivy_ or _Python + Qt 5 + MySQL_).
-2. Publish my projects in the OSS space as part of contributing specific examples of certain implementations of a certain stack.
+2. Like to publish my projects in the OSS space as part of contributing specific examples of certain implementations of a certain stack.
 3. Like to _DRY_ everything and minimally _repeat_ everything.
 4. Like backend development and automation.